Alterdesk/hubot-questionnaire-framework/README.md

 returns *(Flow)* - Flow instance

-#### option(regex, subFlow)
+#### option(regex, subFlow, value)

-Add an option regex and optional sub flow of the last added MultipleChoiceQuestion
+Add an option regex, optional sub flow and optional value of the last added MultipleChoiceQuestion
 * regex *(RegExp)* - Regular expression to trigger option answer
 * subFlow *(Flow)* - Flow to start when option answer was given
+* value *(Object)* - Value to set as answer when option answer was given

 returns *(Flow)* - Flow instance